Volume fluctuations and higher order cumulants of the net baryon number: Introduction

-Furthermore, we assess the effect of volume fluctuations on the kurtosis and on ratios of higher order cumulants of the net baryon number in the vicinity of the chiral transition within the Polyakov loop extended quark-meson model.
-Here we employ the functional renormalization group to properly account for critical fluctuations.
+With the limitations discussed above, we focus on the effect of volume fluctuations on the fluctuations of the net baryon number in the vicinity of the chiral crossover transition at vanishing chemical potential.
+We employ the functional renormalization group within the Polyakov loop extended quark-meson model, to properly account for the critical properties near the chiral phase transition.

 The paper is organized as follows: In the next section we obtain the corrections due to volume fluctuations to the first four moments of the net baryon number fluctuations.
 In Section III we derive a general expression for the corrected cumulants, valid to any order, obtained using the cumulant generating functions.
 In Section IV we illustrate the role of volume fluctuations with a numerical study and finally in Section V we state our conclusions.